Best AI Stock Advisors and Recommendation Tools in 2026

 • You want the analyst consensus and price targets.
 TipRanks aggregates Wall Street ratings, weights them by track record, and rolls them into a Smart Score.

 • You want to talk through the case for a stock.
 ChatGPT reasons in plain language; verify any specific figures it states.
 Magnifi is the finance-tuned chat for discovery.
+For whether AI can actually pick names, see can AI pick stocks.

 • You want a chat that knows your real holdings.
-Walnut connects your brokerage through SnapTrade and lets you discuss what you own through Claude or ChatGPT, framed against the S&P 500, without issuing ratings.
+Walnut connects your brokerage and lets you discuss what you own through Claude or ChatGPT, framed against the S&P 500, without issuing ratings.

 At a glance